vuestorefront/magento2/docs/getting-started/configure-magento.md

 ## Prerequisites

-Before you can get started, you need the following:
+Before you can get started, you need:

 - **Docker Desktop** to setup Magento 2 locally,
 - **Magento Marketplace account** to download Magento 2.
 To create it, visit [this page](https://account.magento.com/customer/account/create/).